jelix/composer-module-setup/README.md

 ## In Jelix 1.7 and higher

-In youre application.init.php, you should include the jelix_app_path.php:
+In your application.init.php, you should include the jelix_app_path.php:

 ```php
 <?php